linkunctrl/Fedora-gnome-rice-configs/README.md

 ### credits & notes

 The CyberDusk theme was created by someone else (originally in blue).
 I don't own any of the original code, I just edited the css files to swap the blue hues for reds.
+The neutron theme is originally from BetterDiscord.
+I don't own any of the original code, I just edited the css files to swap the purple hues for reds and changed the background.